 Lab 7 – Identify factors that control Primary Production in the western temperate Atlantic Ocean

 North Atlantic right whales are one of the most endangered whales in the world.
 They were traditionally hunted and remain endangered today, with only a few hundred individuals surviving.
 Scientists are interested in learning more about right whale migration patterns to help protect them and save them from extinction.
 Recently, scientists discovered that these whales spend significant time feeding along the coast south of Cape Cod, Massachusetts, during March and April while they are moving from the south, where they breed during the winter, to the north where they feed during the summer and fall.
-These whales are filter feeders and eat copepods, which in turn eat phytoplankton.
+These whales are filter feeders and eat a type of zooplankton called copepods, which in turn eat phytoplankton.
 In this lab activity, you will investigate why the whales’ food is so abundant south of Cape Cod at this time of the year.
-You will answer this question by looking at the distribution of phytoplankton (chlorophyll-a), nutrients (nitrate), salinity, sea surface temperature (SST), and sunlight (irradiance) in the ocean where these whales feed.
+You will answer this question by looking at the distribution of phytoplankton (chlorophyll), nutrients (nitrate), water temperature, and sunlight (irradiance) in the ocean where these whales feed.

 - LO1.
 Describe patterns in individual data sets and correlations between the different data types presented.

 - LO2.
 Interpret the provided data and hypothesize about how these variables influence each other and why.

 - LO3.
 Explain the relationship between primary production, nitrate concentration, irradiance, and temperature in the western Atlantic Ocean using evidence and relevant scientific concepts to support the hypotheses.

 - LO4.
 Predict patterns over multiple years using knowledge gained from working with a year of data.